 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
 However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in our Trust and academy with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on Page 3 sheet of this document.
+The names of those in our Trust and academy with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on Page 2 sheet of this document.
+However, we are clear that safeguarding is everyone's responsibility and that everyone who comes into contact with children has a role to play.